Nadal wins historic 10th French Open title

 In the first set however, the Swiss controlled most of the rallies as Nadal opted to sit back and not force matters.

-Nadal saved the first break point in the third game with a good save, then Wawrinka immediately saved four.
+Nadal saved the first break point in the third game with a good serve -- the lone break point he faced -- then Wawrinka immediately saved four.
 But Nadal pulled away to win four straight games from 2-2.

 It was a steamy day in Paris -- temperatures hovered around 30 degrees Celsius -- a boost to Nadal's heavily spun forehand.